 A1.
 Deerfield Beach – Take Hillsboro Boulevard to A1A and turn right (south).
 Turn left on S.E.
 1st Street and park across the street from the Fire Station.
 Sign in and pick up a parking pass (limited number available) at the chickee hut.
 Place the parking pass on the dashboard of your vehicle for the duration of the Cleanup.

-B. Pompano Beach – Park in any metered space or city lot along the beach.
-Sign in and pick up a parking pass (limited number) at Pavilion 2 north of the pier.
+B. Pompano Beach - construction in the area! – There is construction on N. Pompano Beach Rd. just south of the cleanup site.
+Access the Pompano Beach Rd. off NE 3rd St. and park in any metered space or city lot along the beach.
+Sign in at Pavilion 2 north of the pier and pick up a parking pass (limited number).
 Place the parking pass on the dashboard of your vehicle for the duration of the Cleanup.
 Do not back in your car!
+Please note the parking passes are not valid for the parking garage.

 C. Lauderdale-by-the-Sea - Sign in at El Prado Park, approximately two blocks north of the pier.
 Parking is available at the El Prado lot or Town Hall (across A1A).

 D. Oakland Park Blvd. - Sign in at Earl Lifshey Ocean Park located at the end of Oakland Park Blvd., east of A1A.
 Limited parking is available at the lot on the SE corner of A1A and Oakland Park Blvd.

 E. Hugh Taylor Birch State Park – When you arrive at the gate, tell park personnel you are participating in the Coastal Cleanup.
-Sign in near the tunnel entrance to the beach.
-Walk into the pavilion and the sign-in table is to your right.
+Follow the walkway around the left of the concessionaire building and sign in near the tunnel entrance to the beach.